 By: Adam Havice, 2016 Midwest District High School SHAPE America® Teacher of the Year

-I have found that high school teachers are always trying to find new and interesting ways to incorporate fitness into their curriculum.
+I have found that high school teachers are always seeking new and interesting ways to incorporate fitness into their curriculum.
 In my experience, when students are in control of their personal fitness, they tend to do more and have fun!
 I learn about my students through fun activities and fitness testing.
-At Carmel High School, we use the fitness gram and activity gram.
-We have students fill out personal fitness goals and talk to them about their fitness concerns and likes.
-This creates a positive learning environment, but more importantly, lets me know what motivates my students.
-It is important to know this when grouping students so we understand the student’s ability and can assess them fairly.
+At Carmel High School, we use the FitnessGram and ActivityGram.

 The 3,000 reps can be just about any assortment of activities.
 Sometimes I have the students make the activities.
 Just make sure it is a bit of a challenge.
-This is an example I have used in the past – 100 side line runs, 200 push-ups, 300 sit-ups, 400 air squats, 200 mountain climbers, 200 burpees, 100 bear walks, 300 crunches, 200 slides, 200 lunges, 200 tuck jumps, 100 crab walks, 200 bleacher step ups, 300 jump rope jumps.
-I have found that having stations set up ahead of time using slit cones or shoulder folders helps the students with the activities.
-For safety, make sure the students know how to use proper form on all activities.
+This is an example I have used in the past – 100 side line runs, 200 push-ups, 300 sit-ups, 400 air squats, 200 mountain climbers, 200 burpees, 100 bear walks, 300 crunches, 200 slides, 200 lunges, 200 tuck jumps, 100 crab walks, 200 bleacher step-ups, 300 jump rope jumps.
+I have found that setting up stations ahead of time with slit cones or shoulder folders helps students with the activities.
+For safety, ensure students know proper form for all activities.

-Once students are finished, I have them answer some reflection questions on the activity, which allows them to reflect on how they worked as a group.
-It also lets the students decide on the activities that were easy, hard and if they liked them or not.
-It also allows me to get suggestions from the students to improve the lesson.
+Once students are finished, I have them answer some reflection questions about the activity, which helps them reflect on how they worked as a group.
+It also lets students decide which activities were easy, hard, and whether they liked them.
+It also allows me to get students’ suggestions to improve the lesson.

 When students are empowered, they tend to ask for more.
 Fitness 3,000 is one of my students’ favorite activities because it is empowering and hard.
 It is good to use at the beginning or end of class.
-In 15 minutes, students usually are right at 3,000 or just under and get a great workout.
-Once students are empowered to come up with the exercises, it is always fun because students will bring new and exciting options to the table!
+In 15 minutes, students are usually right at 3,000 or just under, and they get a great workout.
+Once students are empowered to create the exercises, it is always fun because they bring new and exciting options to the table!

 Look for the Teacher Approved icon to shop for products recommended by award-winning and nationally recognized physical education teachers.
 The physical education instructor’s opinions are solely their own and do not officially represent the views of SHAPE America®.